Common Attic & Crawl Space Pests

-Spooky season is upon us, but that doesn’t have to include your attic.
-Attics and crawl spaces tend to get a bad rap as they are often dark, hidden, and even a little bit spooky.
+Attics and crawl spaces tend to get a bad rap as they are often dark, hidden, and maybe even a little scary.
 Creepy crawlers and critters are known to hang out in these mysterious parts of our homes but there is no need to be scared.
 Our experts at Palmetto Exterminators have broken down the most common attic and crawl space pests to watch out for and how to prevent them from getting in.

 Ground Dwelling Insects

 Ground dwelling insects are common in attics and crawl spaces.
 This family of insects include millipedes, termites, beetles, and more.
 These critters aren’t usually harmful but can be irritating if they are continuously creeping into your storage space.
 They can be especially frightening if you come into contact with them unexpectedly.
 Ground dwelling insects typically like wet, dark, and quiet areas so places such as crawl spaces or attics make perfect homes for them.

 These pesky insects are prominent in many locations but especially in warm, moist, dark, and humid areas.
 Cockroaches are notorious for populating rapidly so if you see one in your home, you should call your local extermination company.
 Cockroaches typically enter your space through small cracks or poor weatherstripping.
 Although cockroaches won’t bite, they can lead to health problems when they infest a home or apartment.

 Wasps, hornets, and bees are another common pest family that may congregate in attics and crawl spaces.
 This common childhood fear can enter through ventilation holes.
 They’re attracted to shelter from hot sun, rain, or wind, and therefore might find comfort in your dark, calm space.
 While bees are important in nature, you’d probably prefer to keep them outside of your home.